Raven-Six/mnehmos.quest-keeper.game/README.md

 - **Protocol standardization** - JSON-RPC 2.0 is well-understood
 - **Tool isolation** - Backend is stateless, all state in SQLite
 - **LLM compatibility** - Works with any tool-calling LLM
+- **Anti-hallucination** - LLM can only modify state through validated tools

 ### Why Tauri?
 - **Small bundle size** - ~10MB vs Electron's ~150MB